LeoVS09/serverless-aws-python-neural-network-bootstrap/README.md

 ### Dependencies

-For manage dependencies used few tools: `pipenv` and `serverless-python-requirements`
+For manage dependencies used `serverless-python-requirements`

-* `pipenv` - allow install dependencies locally and in docker, manage virtual enviroment and lock file for control dependencies.
-It uses Pipfile and Pipfile.lock.
-For install some package justt use `pipenv install <package>`
 * `serverless-python-requirements` - install and package dependencies for your lambda function before deploy.
-It configurated in `serverless.yaml`, and read `Pipfile.lock` for package dependencies before deploy.
+It configurated in `serverless.yaml`, and read `requirements.txt` for package dependencies before deploy.
+For add new dependency update `requirements.txt`.

 ### Create new function